-Range & Habitat: The Pasture Rose occurs throughout Illinois, except for a few southern counties (see Distribution Map).
+Range & Habitat: The native Pasture Rose occurs throughout Illinois, except for a few southern counties (see Distribution Map).
 It is quite common in many areas.
-Habitats include mesic to dry black soil prairies, openings in woodlands, oak savannas, limestone glades, sand dunes near lakes, fence rows, abandoned fields, areas along railroads where prairie remnants remain, and waste areas where birds are likely to occur.
+Habitats include mesic to dry black soil prairies, sand prairies, openings in woodlands, oak savannas, limestone glades, sand dunes near lakes, fence rows, abandoned fields, areas along railroads where prairie remnants remain, and waste areas where birds are likely to occur.
 This plant has considerable resistance to drought, and recovers readily from occasional wildfires.

 Faunal Associations: The most important visitors to the flowers are long-tongued bees, such as bumblebees, Anthophorine bees, and Miner bees (e.g., Synhalonia speciosa).
 Green Metallic bees, Syrphid flies, and various beetles (e.g., Trichiotinus piger) visit the flowers, but they are less effective at pollination.
 All of these insect seek pollen, as the flowers provide no nectar.
 The caterpillars of many species of moths feed on this and other wild roses (see Moth Table).
 Other kinds of insects also feed on this plant, including Rhynchites bicolor (Rose Weevil; eats pith of woody stems, buds, & rose hips), Macrodactylus subspinosus (Rose Chafer Beetle), Edwardsiana rosae (Rose Leafhopper), Mordella spp.
 (Tumbling Flower Beetles; eat flowers), and Lepyronia gibbosa (Prairie Spittlebug).
 Several upland gamebirds and small mammals eat the rosehips, including the Greater Prairie Chicken, Ring-Necked Pheasant, Bobwhite, Cottontail Rabbit, Eastern Striped Skunk, and White-Footed Mouse.
 These animals help to disperse the seeds of the plant across considerable distances.
 The leaves, buds, and twigs are browsed by the White-Tailed Deer and Elk (once native to Illinois), notwithstanding the presence of occasional prickles.

-Photographic Location: The upper two photographs were taken at the Red Bison Railroad Prairie in Savoy, Illinois, the photograph of the flowering plant was taken at Meadowbrook Park in Urbana, Illinois, while the photograph of the fruit was taken at a railroad prairie in Iroquois County of the same state.
+Photographic Location: Photographs of the flower and compound leaf were taken at the Red Bison Railroad Prairie in Savoy, Illinois, the photograph of the flowering plant was taken at Meadowbrook Park in Urbana, Illinois, while the photograph of the fruit was taken at a railroad prairie in Iroquois County of the same state.